Kolín railway station: Third building

 After the end of World War II, the administration of the station passed to Czechoslovak State Railways.
-In the morning of 16 May 1945 President Edvard Beneš was welcomed there, as he used a train on his return from the war exile in Great Britain.
+In the morning of 16 May 1945 president Edvard Beneš was welcomed there, as he used a train on his return from the war exile in Great Britain.
 At the head of the special train No. 11.554 was locomotive 387.032, the train was accompanied by an armored train "Moscow".
 By special timetable, the train stopped in Kolín with a ten-minute stop.
 The expected train stay at the station was from 12:28 to 12:38 (the timetable was probably not met).
 In addition, the armored train was accompanied by a condensing locomotive Class 52.
-The war-damaged railway station is documented in a film that Česká televize ("Czech Television") announced on the "Hledání ztraceného času" program.
-At 5 o'clock in the afternoon of 15 June 1945, a freight train collided with a passenger one in the station, 27 people died.
+The war-damaged railway station is documented in a film that Czech Television announced in Hledání ztraceného času.
+At 5pm of 15 June 1945, a freight train collided with a passenger one in the station, killing 27 people.

 Station Kolín has not maintained its status of significance for decades.
 The proof may be a timetable issued one year after the end of the war.
 Ex 31 "Ostravan" passed the station.
 Also during World War II several connections from Prague to Ostrava and Brno were passing through the station.
 In the 1944 timetable, this was the case for express trains No. 3 and 9.

 In the 1960s, the station was equipped with Soviet-type signal light.
 In the intermediate station section from Kolín to Pardubice, the automatic block signaling was already operating, also in the opposite section to Prague.
 On the other hand, a semi-automatic block with track gates was still used in the stations in direction to Havlíčkův Brod.
 Here the automatic block signaling appeared only in the 1980s.
 The symbol of the 1960s was Pannonia Express, which traveled through the station from Berlin to Sofia via Kutna Hora.
 In 1969/1970 it was Ex 56 "Pannonia" and Ex 57 "Pannonia".
 Trains were obligatory to be booked and had relatively high speeds at that time.
 They were already driven by electric locomotives E 499.1.